 7. Numbers in German

-Numbers can also be tricky when learning German, because they are also spoken in a different order than in English.
+Numbers can also be tricky when learning German and are also common mistakes, because they are also spoken in a different order than in English.
 For example:

 32, or “zwei und dreißig”, literally means 2 and 30 in German.
 In English we would say it the other way around “thirty two”.